 Should the target fail to complete the task this session, they take Nd6 Mind damage.

-Your training has made moving and behaving with perfect grace and poise second nature.
+Your training has made moving and behaving with perfect grace and poise second nature, and your clothing will never hinder you.
 This often leaves a favorable impression on the people you meet, and it also means your movement never provokes attacks of opportunity, including from long weapons.

 By appealing to the virtue of your mission, your companions’ heroic defiance of all odds, or the myriad wonders experienced, you lift everyone’s morale.
-Once per session, you increase the party’s Sense of Wonder pool by 4, and all allies who heard the speech, including yourself, heal 3d4 damage.
+Once per session, your party gains 4 Wonder points, and all allies who heard the speech, including yourself, heal 3d4 damage.
 This takes at least 2 actions.

 You shout a quick piece of strategic advice to an ally.
 Forego one of your actions, and give an immediate action to an ally who can see, hear, and understand you.